-All data is downloaded from remote sites using the script import_madrigal.py.
-This script may be found in CVS under MillstoneCVS/Madrigal/OpenMadrigal/scripts.
-It should be set up as a cron job to download remote Madrigal data on a regular basis, according to agreements with remote Madrigal site administrators.
-All data downloaded is logged in /opt/cedar/metadata/userdata/<site>_import_<year>.txt.
+All data is downloaded from remote sites using either the script import_madrigal.py for Madrigal 3 sites, or import_mad2_mad3.py to import from old Madrigal 2 sites.
+These script may be found in Subversion under MillstoneSVN/instruments/millstone_uhf_radar/millstone_madrigal/trunk/OpenMadrigal/scripts.
+They should be set up as cron jobs to download remote Madrigal data on a regular basis, according to agreements with remote Madrigal site administrators.
+All data downloaded is logged in /opt/madrigal3/metadata/userdata/<site>_import_<year>.txt.
 See Madrigal crontab section below for a description of all cron jobs running on Madrigal.

-Administrators can access the log files particular to their instruments using the script http://cedar.openmadrigal.org/cgi-bin/getLogAdmin.py.
+Administrators can access the log files particular to their instruments using the script http://cedar.openmadrigal.org/getLogAdmin.py.
 As the CEDAR Madrigal database administrator, there are two tasks to support this.
 The first is the creation of passwords.
-Passwords can be created using the script /opt/cedar/bin/setAdminPassword.py with usage setAdminPassword.py <username> <password>.
+Passwords can be created using the script /opt/madrigal3/bin/setAdminPassword.py with usage setAdminPassword.py <username> <password>.
 This script can also be used to modify existing passwords.
-This script is located in CVS under Millstone/Madrigal/OpenMadrigal/scripts.
+This script is located in Subversion under MillstoneSVN/instruments/millstone_uhf_radar/millstone_madrigal/trunk/OpenMadrigal/scripts.
 The username is either the site name as set in $MADROOT/metadata/siteTab.txt, or set in $MADROOT/metadata/hostSite.txt.
 The second task is to maintain the file hostSite.txt.
 This is a metadata file unique to CEDAR Madrigal, and defines virtual sites for PI's who host their data directly on CEDAR Madrigal.
-It is kept in CVS under Millstone/Madrigal/OpenMadrigal/CEDAR_site.
+It is kept in Subversion under MillstoneSVN/instruments/millstone_uhf_radar/millstone_madrigal/trunk/OpenMadrigal/CEDAR_site.
 The columns of this file are:

 <fake site id>, <fake site name>, <kinst 1> [,<kinst 2> ...]